-Windows, external doors and joinery
+Windows, external doors and joinery Repair category 2 Notes Some evidence of worn timbers to windows.

-Repair category 1

-Notes These generally appeared in fair order consistent with age.
-Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
-It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.

 External decorations

 Repair category 1

 Notes The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.